gashcrumb/ipaas-api/docs/entities.md

     - has configured properties
     - has a position
     - has a description
+    - has an icon
     - has many Tags
 - Connection Type
     - has a name
+    - has an icon
     - has properties
 - Step
     - has configured properties
     - refers to a Step Type
 - Step Type
     - has a name
+    - has an icon
     - has properties
 - Environment
     - has a name